What Is Parapet Wall?

 - Perforated parapets can be useful for defense measures in the military.

 Height of Parapet Wall

-The height parapet wall is important factor to consider while constructing parapet wall.
+- The height parapet wall is an important factor to consider while constructing the wall.

-The parapet wall never is constructed less than 3 feet in height.
-At this height, the Parapet wall protect and ensures safety.
+- The parapet wall never is constructed less than 3 feet in height.
+At this height, the wall protects and ensures safety.